searls/jasmine-maven-plugin/README.markdown

     mvn package

-Executing any Maven lifecycle phase after prepare-package will show off everything this plugin has to give.
+Executing any Maven lifecycle phase after prepare-package will show off everything this plugin has to offer.
 However, the results will only be useful once you've added some JavaScript and specs.
 Details follow:

 ###src/main/javascript
 By default, the plugin expects to find your JavaScript sources  (i.e. `ninja.js`) and dependencies (i.e. `lib/prototype.js`) in `src/main/javascript`.
 However, for most